Are there really healing frequencies that can affect our minds and bodies or is it just a bunch of hippy mumbo jumbo?

-Binaural beats is a relatively new therapy where the patient listens to two slightly different sounds or tones in the left and right ear.
+Binaural beats are a relatively new therapy where the patient listens to two slightly different sounds or tones in the left and right ear.
 The brain, however, perceives them as one tone.
 You can set binaural beats in any of the brainwave frequencies as they will have a healing effect in all of them:

 - Alpha patterns encourage relaxation.

-- Beta patterns promotes concentration and alertness.
+- Beta patterns promote concentration and alertness.